 Traditional Project Manager vs. Sustainable Project Manager

-Though not limited to the ones mentioned below, we have listed down a few key ways traditional and sustainable project managers differ in their project processes and practices.
+We have listed down a few key ways traditional and sustainable project managers differ in their project processes and practices.

 Why should you become a certified sustainable project manager?